 Photo Credit: Orbx

 Almost immediately after departure from Subang International, Air Traffic Control directed me in to towering (CB) cumulonimbus clouds.
 I requested an immediate modification of the SID (standard instrument departure) but was denied course changes due to the surrounding jet traffic.
-Preparing for the worst, I slowed to 90 knots - VA (maneuvering airspeed) to minimize stress on the aircraft.
+Preparing for the worst, I slowed down to 90 knots - VA (maneuvering airspeed) to minimize stress on the aircraft.
 The plane was carrying 2.5x the normal amount of fuel, with a slight aft center of gravity, as I punched through the wall of cloud.
 Inside the maelstrom, I was slammed with rain and a moderate up/down drafts until passing through the far side of the cloud.
 Throughout the flight I had to avoid many formidable CB's over the Strait of Malacca and extending south-east all the way to Bali (1100nm away).

 Further south of Singapore, I spotted numerous densely populated islands between Malaysia and Indonesia.

 These beautiful rice terraces are located within the interior of Bali.
-The signage was unnecessary.

 Lush tropical vegetation in a mountainous valley.